carpentries/governance/reports/README.md

+# Executive Council key activities reports

-Executive Council key reports are created biennially, for reporting periods February - July (inclusive) and August - January (inclusive) using the [report template](ec-key-activities-report.md)
+Executive Council key activities reports are used for publicising a summary of the Executive Council's activities to the community.
+Reports are created biennially (twice a year), for reporting periods February - July (inclusive) and August - January (inclusive).

+Reports are created using the [report template](ec-key-activities-report.md).